 When the beads are flat & fused together, carefully remove the hot tray & leave to cool on a heatproof surface.
 When cooled, carefully tap the back of the tin & the rainbow heart should pop out!

-We wanted to hang our heart on a window so I made a small hole in it by firmly screwing a bradawl through the plastic, alternatively you could use a drill, or simply use sticky tape.
+We wanted to hang our heart on a window so I made a small hole in it by firmly screwing a bradawl through the plastic, alternatively, you could use sticky tape.